bbenz/bbenz-azure-aca-rapids/README.md

 - Speedup factors for each phase
 - Accuracy comparison between CPU and GPU models

-This makes it easy to demonstrate the benefits of GPU acceleration for your presentation at Cosmos DB Conf 2025.

 ## Inspiration

 This project was inspired by the [NVIDIA RAPIDS spark-rapids-examples](https://github.com/NVIDIA/spark-rapids-examples/tree/main/examples/XGBoost-Examples/agaricus) which demonstrates the use of XGBoost for mushroom classification.
-Our implementation extends this to use:
+Our implementation is converted to Java running on Azure and extended to use:

 - [NVIDIA RAPIDS](https://rapids.ai/)
 - [XGBoost](https://xgboost.readthedocs.io/)